-Not only does your AC system make you comfortable, it’s also a health necessity through the dog days of summer.
-Unfortunately, when the cool air quits blowing or your air conditioner won’t turn on at all, you’re not able to call around for more than a couple days.
+Not only does air conditioning make you comfortable, it’s also a health necessity through the heat of summer.
+For that reason, when the cold air quits blowing or your air conditioner won’t start up at all, you’re not able to call around for more than a couple days.

-When your air conditioner breaks down in the extreme temperatures of the summer, you may not have time to call around for multiple quotes or research what you can expect to pay.
-Not knowing how much you can expect to pay when the air conditioner service technician knocks on your door can be scary, so we’re here to show you a few price ranges on some common services so you won’t be surprised when Service Experts Heating & Air Conditioning comes to get you cool and comfortable again.
+When your air conditioner breaks down in the heat of the summer, you don’t always have time to look around for multiple quotes or research average costs.
+Not knowing how much you can expect to pay when the air conditioner service technician knocks on your door can be scary, so we’re here to show you some price ranges on some common services so you won’t be surprised when Service Experts Heating & Air Conditioning comes to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 - $500